slayvi/cloudprogramming/README.md

 ### Troubleshooting
 #### Setup of Docker Desktop in Linux:
 On Linux, you may run into some errors while setup the environment for Docker.
 What worked best for me is
-* Changing the owner of the docker.sock file.
+* Changing the owner of the file /var/run/docker.sock (root access required).
 * Generate a gpg key on [Docker Hub](https://hub.docker.com/).
 * If you still run into an error, try the following commands:
 ```